mmbliv/baby-sleep-tracker/README.md

 ## <img src='images/list_chart.gif' width='450' height='250'>

-#### Users can choose to view their baby's sleep data for the past 7 days, the past month, or any specific week or month..
+#### Users can choose to view their baby's sleep data for the past 7 days, the past month, or any specific week or month.

 ## <img src='images/charts.gif' width='450' height='250'>